plasmoduck/suckless/Readme.md

 # suckless software master collection
-These are my builds of all of the suckless software I use.
+These are my builds of all of the suckless tools I use.
+The build flags are set for FreeBSD (cause that's what I use).
+So please modify config.mk to suit your system.

 Most of the software is set to use Gruvbox as it's color scheme.
-You can change this by modifying the corresponding colors.h file.
+You can change this by modifying the corresponding colors.h or config.def.h file.

 # Updates
 Fix st not showing w3m images.